A Local’s Guide to Matera, Italy

 How long to spend

-Matera has no airport, basically no real train service, and is not particularly close to anywhere you’re likely to be, so most visitors don’t arrive here on their first day until mid-morning or early afternoon.
+You should also consider that the city has no airport, basically no real train service, and is not particularly close to anywhere else in Basilicata or Puglia.
+That means that most visitors don’t arrive here on their first day until mid-morning or early afternoon.

 When to visit